Topological Entropy Conjecture: Introduction

-The inequality is so simple connected in the first place with the work of Smale,Shub,and Sullivan,that one attempts to prove it have been very fruitful.
-But unlike the equality of Gauss-Bonet theorem, unlucky,in$^{[4]}$ there is a example explaining the inequality invalid:$0=ent(f)<\log \| E_{f_*H_*(X;G)}\|$.
+The inequality is so simple connected in the first place with the work of Smale, Shub, and Sullivan, that one attempts to prove it have been very fruitful.
+Newhouse and Yomdin proved this for $C^\infty$ diffeomorphisms.
+But unlucky, in 1986, A. B. Katok gave a counterexample explaining the inequality invalid for continuous maps, that is, on $2$-dimension sphere $S^{2}$ there is $f\in C^{0}(S^2)$ such that $0=ent(f)<\log \rho$ \cite{ABKatok1986}.

-After study the counterexamples ,the normal entropy definition and the $\check{C}ech$ cohomology definition, through a little revise in homology define and entropy define,following new definition I proof the conjecture is valid again on compact Hausdorff space, and in this paper omit the proof of obvious lemma or conclusion.
+After studying the counterexample, the definition of topological entropy and $\check{C}ech$ cohomology, through a little revision in definition, we proof the conjecture is valid again with our definition on compact Hausdorff space $X$ for which there is $n=n(J)$ such that $\check{H}_*(X;\mathbb{Z})$ exists, where $f\in C^0(X)$ and $J$ is the set of all covers.
+To establish the inequality is my interesting, inevitable there is a lot of words about homology theory in this paper.

-To establish the inequality is my interest, also in this paper there is a lot of words about the homology, and in the end develop the normal homology to $\check{C}ech$ homology, extend the dual theorem between normal homology and $\check{C}ech$ cohomology to the dual theorem between $\check{C}ech$ homology and $\check{C}ech$ cohomology.

-For ignore reading the origin paper, there is a story between $Klein$ and $Poincar\acute{e}$ about the naming of $Fuchs$ function in two dimension, course,in the last $Poincar\acute{e}$ was remedial this by named $Klein$ group after his own achievement in three dimension.

-Some times I maybe forgot or ignore the references for never reading the origin paper, if you find something,please forgive me and chase me,I will remedy that in the first time.
+To be short of reading the origin papers, there is a story between Klein and Poincar\`{e} about Fuchs function in $2$-dimension, of course, in the last Poincar\`{e} was remedial this by named Klein group from his own achievement in $3$-dimension.
+The same thing, some times I maybe forgot or ignore the references for never reading the origin papers, if someone who find something, please forgive me and chase me, I will remedy that in the first time.

-Generally,in this paper,shift is one-side shift,$id$ or $I$ is the identical mapping,$X$ denotes a compact Hausdorff space, $C^0(X)$ denotes the set of all continuous self-mapping on $X$, $G$ is a free abelian group with a finite spanning set, $Z$ is the integer set,$Z^n=\bigoplus\limits_{i=1}^{n}Z$ and $Q$ is the rational set.
-For brevity,$n$ and $\|\bullet\|$ denotes of many kinds meaning, one can regard this following the context.
+Generally, in this paper, $X$ denotes a compact Hausdorff space, $C^0(X)$ denotes the set of all continuous self-mapping on $X$, $id$ or $I$ denotes the identical mapping on $X$ and $\mathbb{Z}$ is the integer group.
+The set of covers always is the set of open covers.
+For brevity, $n$ and $\|\cdot\|$ denotes many kinds of meaning, one can regard this following the context.